 - If you give quizzes or exams in class, do so through Canvas.

-- Consider which class activities can be done through collaborative platforms such as Google Jamboard or Documents.
+- Consider which class activities can be done through collaborative platforms such as Zoom Whiteboard or Documents.
 Can you reimagine an in-person brainstorming session as an online session?

 - Have students share assignments ahead of the in-person class via Canvas.
 This way remote students can also review contributions before the in-class discussion takes place.